Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 %}

 From the Nmap output, we can see that there's a secure shell service (ssh) running, as well as web on port 80 and 443.
 The next step is to enumerate these further; you may have done this already as part of your first scan, this is fine, but I like to discover the open ports first, then enumerate each open port further, as it can really reduce scan times on larger projects and it will help you further on down the line.

-The services information returned by Nmap in this scan is just a simple lookup (e.g. *'ssh is normally on port 22, so this must be ssh'*), but people could run services on non-standard ports; some more information on service versions may also come in handy as we progress, luckily Nmap version scanning meets both of these needs for us.

 Why do we go further?
 Well the services information returned by Nmap scanning this way is just a simple port-service lookup (e.g. *'ssh is normally on port 22, so this must be ssh'*), but people could run services on non-standard ports; adding version detection (-sV) for services discovered will not only give us some more information on service versions, but it will also check if the port-service mapping is correct.